chrisl8/dotfiles/README.md

 # dotfiles
 My Linux configuration settings and setup files.

+## Platform

+This is intended to work on both the latest LTS of Ubuntu **and** WSL2.
+It should also work on Raspbian as well Ubuntu on Raspberry Pi.

 ## To Install

 Because this is a Private repository, you need to authenticate yourself.